raspberrypi/documentation/usage/terminal.md

 echo Raspberry Pi!
 done
 ```

 Now, save this with the name `fun-script`.
 Before you can run it you must first make it executable, this can be done by using the change mode command `chmod`.
 Each file and directory has its own set of permissions that dictate what a user can and can't do to it.
 In this case, by running the command `chmod +x fun-script`, the file `fun-script` will now be executable.
 You can then run it by typing `./fun-script` (assuming that it is in your current directory).
-This script infinitely loops and prints `Raspberry Pi!`, in order to stop it press `ctrl-C`, this kills any command that's currently being run in the terminal.
+This script infinitely loops and prints `Raspberry Pi!`, in order to stop it press `Ctrl + C`.
+This kills any command that's currently being run in the terminal.

 ## Sudo